-Step 4) On the end points of a chord tree with $r$ endpoint which has $s$ input marked points on its vertices we do as follows: We organize the chord tree as a rooted tree whose roots are input marked point.
-Now the tree defines a a well-define (because of the Frobenius relations) operation $A^{\otimes s}\to A^{\otimes r}$ defined using the product and coproduct of $A$.
-Now by applying this operation on the element placed on the input marked points (the roots of the tree) we obtain a sum $\sum_i x_i^1\otimes\cdots \otimes x_i^r$.
-We decorate the end points of the chord tree by $x_i^r, \cdots , x_i^r$ following the orientation of the plane.
+Step 4) On the endpoints of a chord tree with $r$ endpoints and which has $s$ input marked points on its vertices we do the following.
+We organize the chord tree as a rooted tree whose roots are input marked points.
+Now, because of the Frobenius relations, the tree defines an operation $A^{\otimes s}\to A^{\otimes r}$ by using the product and coproduct of $A$.
+By applying this operation on the element placed on the input marked points (the roots of the tree) we obtain a sum $\sum_i x_i^1\otimes\cdots \otimes x_i^r$.
+We decorate the endpoints of the chord tree by $x_i^r, \cdots , x_i^r$ following the orientation of the plane.

-Step 5) For each output circle, starting from its output marked point and following its orientation, read off all the elements on the outgoing cycle \emph{i.e.} $a_j^i$ left or created after the previous steps, possibly $1$ and the $a^{(k)}$, and note them as an element of $C_*(A,A)$.
-Since the output circles are labeled we therefore obtain a well-defined element of $ (C_*(A,A))^{\otimes n}$.
-Take the sum over all possible sum appeared in steps 3 and 4.
+Step 5) For each output circle, starting from its output marked point and following its orientation, we read off all the elements on the outgoing cycle, and write them as an element of $C_*(A,A)$.
+Since the output circles are labeled we therefore obtain a well-defined element of $ C_*(A,A)^{\otimes n}$.
+Take the sum over all the labelings/decorations appearing in the previous steps.
 The result is an element of $C_*(A,A)^{\otimes n}$.